 Before you start

-- To apply for housing benefit and council tax reduction you need to register for My Account.
+- To apply for housing benefit or council tax reduction you need to register for My Account

 - To do this you will need to have an email address.
 If you do not have an email address, you can easily create one free via a number of online providers such as 'yahoo', 'outlook', 'gmail'.